uzimpp/elemental_dungeon/README.md

 ## 🛠 Game Version
 verion 0.7

-- [ ] Data visualization features will be expanded in future versions.
 **(if time allows)**
 - [ ] More skill types will be created in the future.
 - [ ] More enemy types will be created in the future.